Sala delle Asse

-The Sala delle Asse (In English: 'room of the tower' or 'hall of the wooden planks'), is the location of a painting in tempera on plaster by Leonardo da Vinci, dating from about 1498.
-The decoration is of a room in the Castello Sforzesco in Milan.
+The Sala delle Asse (In English: 'room of the wooden planks'), is a large room in the Castello Sforzesco in Milan, the location of a painting in tempera on plaster by Leonardo da Vinci, dating from about 1498.
 Its walls and vaulted ceiling are decorated with "intertwining plants with fruits and monochromes of roots and rocks" and a canopy created by sixteen trees.

-Introduction and history

-In Milan, within the Sforza Castle, there is an important legacy by Leonardo da Vinci: “Sala delle Asse”, a room with walls and ceiling painted with a fascinating “trompe l’oeil”, depicting trunks, leaves, fruits, and knots, as if it was in the open air and not within a castle.
+The walls and ceiling are painted with a trompe-l'œil scheme depicting trunks, leaves, fruits, and knots, as if it was in the open air and not within a castle.
 Art historian Rocky Ruggiero describes the decoration of the square, fifteen-by-fifteen-meters room as creating the effect of a natural pergola as an architectural feature.
-Dr. Ruggiero suggests that da Vinci drew upon all of his scientific research into natural systems as he painted the masterful illusion that resembles a grove of mulberry trees.
+Ruggiero suggests that Leonardo drew upon all of his scientific research into natural systems as he painted the masterful illusion that resembles a grove of mulberry trees.

+History

 The room was decorated in 1498, as testified by a letter to the Duke of Milan, Ludovico Sforza, nicknamed “il Moro” ("the moor”), that is dated April 21, 1498.
-In the letter Gualtiero Bascapè, the duke’s chancellor, states “…Magistro Leonardo promises to finish it by September”.
+In the letter Gualtiero Bascapè, the duke's chancellor, states “…Magistro Leonardo promises to finish it by September”.
 On the 23rd, he wrote that “the large chamber is free from the boards”.

 The current name of the room is incongruous.
 Some experts state that the name was used prior to the painting by Leonardo.
 The walls had been covered with wooden planks (in Italian, “asse” means planks), and hence, the hall of the planks had been the name traditionally used to identify the room.
 Other experts say that this name was a misreading of the letter; with his words, the chancellor was stating a fact (the getting rid of the planks), not giving the name of the room.

-Immediately after this letter, in 1499, Milan was taken over by the French army led by king Louis XII.
+Immediately after this letter, in 1499, Milan was taken over by the French army led by king Louis XII, and Ludovico Sforza fled.
 Over the centuries, several foreign dominations (Spanish, Austrians, and others) followed.
 The Sforza Castle was used for military purposes: the walls of the room were painted over in white and memory of the painting was lost.

 When Italy was unified (1861) the castle was in full decay and people discussed tearing it down.
 Toward the end of the nineteenth century, architect Luca Beltrami implemented a plan for restoring the castle, as it can be seen today.
 Within the restoration, in 1893, some traces of the original paint were detected below the white surface covering the room.
 Beltrami found the proper financing (mostly from private sources) and selected Ernesto Rusca for a restoration of Sala delle Asse.